Special Education (M.Ed.)

 Why choose UNH for your M.Ed.?

-Our graduate program is an advanced course of study for scholars seeking advanced studies in special education, including initial teaching licensure in general special education.
-Our scholars are practicing teachers, administrators and early childhood practitioners who wish to improve their professional competence and broaden their career opportunities in the area of special education.
-We emphasize extended clinical opportunities for scholars, whether they are seeking initial teacher certification, additional certification, administration experience or specialized competencies.
+Our graduate program is an advanced course of study for scholars seeking to study special education.
+This program is a New Hampshire Department of Education-approved professional educator preparation program for teacher licensure in general special education, grades k-12.
+Our scholars may be aspirational, beginning, or practicing educators who wish to improve their professional competence and broaden their career opportunities in special education.

 Potential career areas